 “The body has mechanisms to control most of them,” he goes on to say, “including ergothioneine and glutathione, but eventually enough accrue to cause damage, which has been associated with many of the diseases of aging, like cancer, coronary heart disease, and Alzheimer’s.”

-However, it is worth mentioning that the free radical theory of aging is controversial.
-Some rodent studies have shown that by removing free radicals from cells, they can extend the lifespan of the animals.
+However, it is worth mentioning that the free radical theory of aging is

 That being said, other studies have failed to show that supplementing the body with antioxidants can do the same — although the chances of living disease-free until the end of the maximum lifespan have been shown to increase with antioxidants.